Laughter Chilembe

 Laughter Chilembe (born 25 November 1975) is a former Zambian international footballer.

 Club career

 Chilembe began his senior career in 1998 with Nchanga Rangers before signing for Zimbabwe Premier Soccer League club CAPS United.
-On Chilembe's return to Zambia, he re-signed for Nchanga Rangers in 2006.
+Chilembe re-signed for Nchanga Rangers in 2006 on his return to Zambia.
 Chilembe later signed for Power Dynamos, staying at the club for three seasons.
 In 2012, Chilembe signed for NAPSA Stars, seeing out his career at the club in 2016.

 International career

 Chilembe represented Zambia at the 2000 Africa Cup of Nations.
 Despite two draws in the group stage, including one against Senegal where Chilembe scored, Zambia failed to advance.